BhupendraSingh7076/bhaskar-ai-agentic-pipeline/README.md

 The answer step is intentionally implemented as a mock tool, as required in the assignment, to simulate tool-based responses and demonstrate how external tools would be integrated in a real-world agentic system.

-This design reflects a realistic separation between LLM reasoning and tool execution.
+This design reflects a realistic separation between LLM reasoning and tool execution, and the pipeline can dynamically handle any user-provided topic as input.